 Before Stonewall (1984)

-The Stonewall Riots of 1969 are often considered a turning point for LGBTQ+ rights in America.
+The Stonewall Riots of 1969 are often considered a turning point for LGBT+ rights in America.
 But Greta Schiller and Robert Rosenberg’s Before Stonewall traces the history of the gay, lesbian, bisexual, and transgender community back all the way to the Harlem clubs of the 1920s.

 Also recognized by the National Film Registry, this Emmy-awarded documentary sheds light on lesser-known parts of history, and is a lovingly researched tribute to our queer forebears who thrived in the face of censorship and discrimination.

 Silverlake Life: The View from Here won the Grand Jury Prize at the 1993 Sundance Film Festival before winning a Peabody Award in 1994, but it remains a relatively unknown film.
 By and about long-time partners Tom Joslin and Mark Massi, the documentary is an unflinchingly honest look at life with AIDS.